reactjs/react.dev/content/blog/2018-02-07-strict-mode.md

 * `render`
 * `setState` updater functions (the first argument)

 Because the above methods might be called more than once, it's important that they do not contain side-effects.
 Ignoring this rule can lead to a variety of problems, including memory leaks and invalid application state.
-Unfortunately, it can be difficult to detect these problems as they are often [non-deterministic](https://en.wikipedia.org/wiki/Deterministic_algorithm).
+Unfortunately, it can be difficult to detect these problems as they can often be [non-deterministic](https://en.wikipedia.org/wiki/Deterministic_algorithm).

 Strict mode can't automatically detect side effects for you, but it can help you spot them by making them a little more deterministic.
 This is done by intentionally double-invoking the following methods: